 For nonresident fire resources coming from the Lower 48, Alaska DHSS has set up COVID-19 testing at both the Anchorage and Fairbanks airports.
 Testing collection sites have been set up at Ted Stevens Anchorage International Airport near the arrival gates and at Fairbanks International Airport near Baggage Claim 2.

-As of August 11, 2020, the Governor's new travel guidelines apply.
+As of November 16, 2020, the Governor's new travel guidelines apply.
+For more details visit the Alaska Safe Travels website.

 For Lower 48 resources coming to Alaska (non-residents):